Claymont Group

 Partnerships

-Partnerships built for the duration of the asset.
+Partnerships structured for the life of the asset.

-Claymont operates through deep partnerships across customers, capital, energy, and technology.
-Each partnership is structured against the duration of the underlying asset.
+Claymont operates through a defined set of partnerships across customers, capital, energy, and technology.
+Each is documented, governed, and sized to the duration of the underlying infrastructure.

 01